Stephen Nash

 About me

-I am currently helping to write a new Statistics course for the Master's Programme in Molecular Techniques in Life Science.
-The course will run for the first time from December 2023.
+• I teach on (and helped write) the Statistics course for the Master's Programme in Molecular Techniques in Life Science.
+The course ran for the first time from December 2023.